 I use different forms. sometimes abstract, sometimes narrative ( Boat Series) Which dealt with depression, illness, loss, and anger.

 My earlier works were more cartoon and quirky.
+As in my animated film, Little, Mean and Nasty, made in 2010.
 Now the quirk is gone and there is a more serious tone.

 I meditate everyday and hike in nature by the beach.
 That has calmed my rage down.
 As a result my works have become softer and more contemplative.